rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/setup.md

 Here you need to select a WordPress Page to be used as a support page.

-i) Select from existing pages: From the dropdown, you can select any page already there in your site to be used as support page.
+####i) Select from existing pages

+From the dropdown, you can select any page already there in your site to be used as the support page.

 ![support_page](https://cloud.githubusercontent.com/assets/8191145/7454947/02883148-f296-11e4-9302-0f0feadd2bee.png)

-ii) Create a new Support Page: You can create a new support form page by clicking on 'Create New Page' and enter the name of the page in the textbox.
+####ii) Create a new Support Page

+You can create a new support form page by clicking on 'Create New Page' and enter the name of the page in the textbox.

 ![new_support_page](https://cloud.githubusercontent.com/assets/8191145/7455191/a16a6ece-f297-11e4-8981-ad4775d21885.png)